FDio/csit/docs/report/introduction/methodology_nat44.rst

 inside-to-outside and outside-to-inside.
 See :ref:`data_plane_throughput` for more detail.

+The inside-to-outside traffic uses single destination address (20.0.0.0) and port (1024).
+The inside-to-outside traffic covers whole inside address and port range, the outside-to-inside traffic covers whole outside address and port range.

 NAT44det translation entries are created during the ramp-up phase preceding the throughput test, followed by verification that all entries are present, before proceeding to the throughput test.
 This ensures